Friday, 14 November 2025

 * War is ugly and cruel.
 Civilian deaths are inevitable.
 That is why war should be avoided as much as possible.
 Yet war is sometimes inevitable and warranted.(Ecclesiastes 3:8).
 And when it is required, as Churchill says, we must be resolute.
 If this war and the subsequent peace are not won, then Israel will embolden others to repeat Hamas' crimes.

 * Like WW2 Germany, Hamas is waging a total war.
-They have created a society where the division between civilians and combatants are heavily blurred.
-The doctrine of martyrdom is taught to children from a young age.
+They have created a society where the division between civilians and combatants is heavily blurred.
+The doctrine of Jews are the nemesis of all peoples and martyrdom is taught to children from a young age.
 The values and heritage of Gazans involve a fundamentally erroneous worldview, a worldview that believes that their land was taken from them when they have never exercised Manua Whenua over it.
 Correcting this may take a generation or more to do.
 There is no quick fix answer to a problem that runs so deeply.
 It is also a worldview that much of the world has come to accept as fact in direct contradiction to the historical record.

 * Israel must therefore remove Hamas from power, prevent it from ever taking power again and then administer Gaza until a new generation emerges that is willing to accept co-existence with Israel.